MonicaTentu/sagemaker-pipeline/README.md

 ![Design Overview](./images/sagemaker-pipeline.png)

+### Project Summary

 The aim of this project is to present candidate pipeline which continuously builds a docker image of the training algorithm and invokes a SageMaker training job based on the parameters provided during stack creation.
 This pipeline is executed:

  1- Whenever a new commit is push to the Github repo branch (that holds your training algorithm) 2- Whenever a data object is created or updated in the TrainingInputBucket under the S3 keys "/input/data/"

 **Note**: If no data is present in the input/data/training location of the TrainingInputBucket then as explained below synthetic data is copied over to this location